 You'll have an assured shorthold tenancy if your assured or secure tenancy has been demoted by the court because of antisocial behaviour within the last 12-18 months.

 Eviction of assured shorthold tenants

-When you are still in the fixed term of your tenancy, the housing association must have a legal reason (also known as a ground) if it wants to evict you.
+If you have a fixed-term contract, the housing association must have a legal reason (known as a ground) if it wants to evict you.